annaelizabeth2019/annaelizabeth2019/README.md

 # Anna Peterson
 Hi!
 I'm Anna Peterson, a passionate backend software engineer with a knack for building scalable, efficient systems.
 I specialize in Go and backend development and enjoy collaborating on innovative solutions to backend challenges.
-I believe in fostering collaborative and inclusive environments.
-A former team member once said: 'Anna has a unique talent for bringing out the best in her team...'
-[Read more in Testimonials].
+Solutions oriented ALL DAY.

 In my free time, I like to build simple elegant full stack applications and walk my dog.